Vital-Fernandez/lime/README.rst

 Development
 ===========

-LiMe is currently in a beta release.
-Please check its github_ for the latest version news and tutorials.
+LiMe is currently on its initial release.
 Any comment/issue/request can be added as an issue on the github_ page.

 .. _PyPi: https://pypi.org/project/lime-stable/
 .. _github: https://github.com/Vital-Fernandez/lime